Joey305/PRosettaC-Cleaner/README.md

 This previews what would be removed without writing changes.

-### Keep the old Results folder
+### Keep old results

 ```bash
 python clean_ptc_results.py --keep-old-results
 ```

-Use this if you want to preserve the old results instead of replacing them.
+Use this if you want to preserve the original `Results/` folder instead of replacing it.

 ---

+## ⚙️ What the script does

+1. Accepts a target directory interactively or by full path
+2. Resolves the correct `Results/` directory
+3. Creates a cleaned copy of the results
+4. For every `.pdb` file under `Results/`, it:
+   - finds residue `PTC`
+   - identifies the three highest-numbered carbon atoms
+   - removes those atoms
+   - removes directly bonded hydrogens via `CONECT`
+   - rewrites connectivity records to remain consistent
+5. Scans for duplicate filenames across clustered and unclustered outputs
+6. Removes redundant top-level files if the same filename exists inside a cluster directory
+7. Replaces the old `Results/` folder with the cleaned version

+Final state:

+- original `Results/` is removed (unless preservation is requested)
+- cleaned directory is renamed back to `Results/`

+This allows downstream scripts to continue using the expected `Results` name without modification.

+---

-## Important assumptions
+## ⚠️ Important assumptions

 This script assumes:

 - the ligand residue name is `PTC`
 - the atoms to remove are the **three highest-numbered carbon atoms** in that residue
-- those carbons are named in a numbered format like `C47`, `C48`, `C49`
+- those carbons are named in a numbered format such as `C47`, `C48`, `C49`
-- PRosettaC output PDBs contain valid enough `CONECT` records for attached hydrogen cleanup
+- PRosettaC output PDBs contain usable `CONECT` records for hydrogen cleanup
+- duplicate file cleanup is based on **exact filename matches** between top-level and clustered outputs

-If your output format differs from the standard PRosettaC Pegasus2/IDSC convention, inspect a few files first before using the script broadly.
+If your output format differs from the standard PRosettaC Pegasus2/IDSC convention, inspect a few files manually before applying the script broadly.

 ---

-## Safety notes
+## 🛡️ Safety notes

-- The script is workflow-specific and should be treated as a **post-processing utility**, not a general structure editor.
+- This is a **workflow-specific post-processing utility**, not a general structure editor
-- Always test on a small example first.
+- Always test on a small example first
-- Use `--dry-run` before bulk cleanup if you want to confirm the detected atoms.
+- Use `--dry-run` before bulk cleanup if you want to confirm what will be removed
-- If you are preparing a public repository, it is a good idea to include a small example tree or screenshots of expected input/output structure.
+- If you are preparing a public repository, it can be helpful to include example input/output trees or screenshots

 ---

-## Suggested GitHub repo description
+## 📌 GitHub repository description

-> Post-processing utilities for PRosettaC output structures generated on Pegasus2 at IDSC, including cleanup of terminal PTC atoms in final `Results` PDB models.
+> Post-processing utility for PRosettaC outputs that removes virtual-atom-derived linker artifacts and redundant unclustered duplicates from final `Results` PDB structures.

 ---

-## Suggested citation / provenance note for the repo
+## 🧾 Provenance note

-If you publish this script in a repository, it helps to state clearly that it is:

-- built for your local PRosettaC workflow conventions
-- intended for Pegasus2/IDSC-generated output trees
-- not an official PRosettaC utility

-Example wording:

-> This repository contains workflow-specific post-processing scripts developed for handling PRosettaC output structures generated on Pegasus2 at IDSC.
-These scripts are not part of the official PRosettaC distribution.
+This repository contains workflow-specific post-processing scripts developed for handling PRosettaC output structures generated on Pegasus2 at IDSC.

-# PRosettaC-Cleaner
-# PRosettaC-Cleaner
+These scripts are:

+- tailored to local PRosettaC workflow conventions
+- intended for Pegasus2 / IDSC-generated output trees
+- **not** part of the official PRosettaC distribution